pbaekgaard/P8-Trajectory/README.md

 ## Getting the Data

 Use the data-tools.py tool to get the data.
+### Usage
+* Download T-Drive: `./data-tools.py download`
+* Preprocessing: `./data-tools.py preprocess`
-Usage: `./data-tools.py download` to download the t-drive dataset `./data-tools.py preprocess` to perform preprocessing you can do both at the same time with `./data-tools.py download preprocess`
+* Additionally you can do both at the same time: `./data-tools.py download preprocess`

 You can also limit preprocessing to specific ones:
 `./data-tools.py preprocess --only=timestamporder,deduplication`